 This post is an excerpt from chapter 3.6-7 of Inventory of the Universe.

 Below are a couple of videos related to Coastal Zones.
 The first is very instructive and the second is about modern technology and its effect on the coastal zone in Dubai, a fascinating and instructive story of human prowess and the taming of nature.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Coastal Zones, Home to Forty percent of World Population
+Please use the Social Network links just below to share this information from The Explanation, Coastal Zones, Home to Forty percent of World Population